hrashk/news-api/README.md

 mvn spring-boot:test-run
 ```

-The following URL shows the available REST API end points and example of their usage: http://localhost:8080
-You may interact with the API via Postman or another similar tool.

 ## Running from jar
 You will need a running postgres instance that you can spin up with docker-compose.